 What is a condo?

 A condo, otherwise known as a condominium, is a type of property ownership where you own your individual unit but you share ownership of common areas (e.g. the lobby, hallways, roof, gym, garden, or parking) with the other unit owners.
-In the Civil Code of Quebec (C.c.Q), this type of ownership is called a co-ownership.
+Officially, the Civil Code of Quebec calls this type of ownership a “co-ownership”.

 Since, the term “condo” refers to a type of ownership, you can have condo apartments, condo townhouses or even detached condo homes.
 What makes it a condo is that each owner owns a private portion (their unit) and shares common portions (like the land, walls, or amenities).